slowernews/wisdom-tldr/chapters/chapter_1_self.md

 3. Switch to a new job where you'll be exposed to new things. try to find a job where people do code review, feedback is how we learn faster.
 5. Reflect on your mistakes, try to find what cues you missed and what you should look for next time.
 I've been doing this on weekly basis and I've learned a huge amount from figuring out underlying cause of what I did wrong.

+- If you are not constantly expanding your mind, skill sets, and patterns of thought, then you are contracting them.
 > *'There is no limit on better.
 Talent is distributed unfairly, but there is no limit on how much we can improve what we start with.' -- Kevin Kelly*
 > *'The greatest teacher is called “doing”.' -- Kevin Kelly*
 > *'Separate the processes of creation from improving.
 You can’t write and edit, or sculpt and polish, or make and analyze at the same time.
 If you do, the editor stops the creator.
 While you invent, don’t select.
 While you sketch, don’t inspect.
 While you write the first draft, don’t reflect.
 At the start, the creator mind must be unleashed from judgement.' -- Kevin Kelly*